Nature (journal): Controversies

 In 2017, Nature published an editorial entitled "Removing Statues of Historical figures risks whitewashing history: Science must acknowledge mistakes as it marks its past".
-The article commented on the placement and maintenance of statues honouring scientists with known unethical, abusive and torturous histories.
+The article commented on the placement and maintenance of statues honouring scientists with histories that have since come under criticism for a variety of reasons.
 Specifically, the editorial called on examples of J. Marion Sims, the 'Father of gynecology' who experimented on African American female slaves who were unable to give informed consent, and Thomas Parran Jr. who oversaw the Tuskegee Syphilis Experiment.
 The editorial as written made the case that removing such statues, and erasing names, runs the risk of "whitewashing history", and stated "Instead of removing painful reminders, perhaps these should be supplemented".
 The article caused a large outcry and was quickly modified by Nature.
 The article was largely seen as offensive, inappropriate, and by many, racist.
 Nature acknowledged that the article as originally written was "offensive and poorly worded" and published selected letters of response.
-The editorial came just weeks after hundreds of white supremacists marched in Charlottesville, Virginia in the Unite the Right rally to oppose the removal of a statue of Robert E. Lee, setting off violence in the streets and killing a young woman.
+The editorial came just weeks after hundreds of white supremacists marched in Charlottesville, Virginia, in the Unite the Right rally to oppose the removal of a statue of Robert E. Lee, setting off violence in the streets and killing a young woman.
 When Nature posted a link to the editorial on Twitter, the thread quickly exploded with criticisms.
 In response, several scientists called for a boycott.
 On 18 September 2017, the editorial was updated and edited by Philip Campbell, the editor of the journal.

 When Paul Lauterbur and Peter Mansfield won a Nobel Prize in Physiology or Medicine for research initially rejected by Nature and published only after Lauterbur appealed against the rejection, Nature acknowledged more of its own missteps in rejecting papers in an editorial titled, "Coping with Peer Rejection":